iamdurjoybarua/Java-Lab-Task-05/README.md

 3.  **Alternating Series:**
     * `AlternatingSeries.java`: Calculates the sum of the series 1 - 2 + 3 - 4 + ... up to n terms.
 4.  **Factorial Calculation:**
-    * `Factorial.java`: Calculates the factorial of a given number.
+    * `FactorialOfANumber.java`: Calculates the factorial of a given number.
 5.  **Power Calculation:**
     * `Power.java`: Calculates the power of a given base raised to an exponent.
 6.  **Bangla Season Finder:**